-Robin conveyed our shared stories in their different slants: the loving dad with a failed career and marriage; the indiscernibility between “sanity” and “insanity” from the perspective a doctor, therapist, lone leader living on the street, radio hero; and on Broadway raised our spirits beyond circumstance.
+Robin conveyed our shared stories through different slants: the loving dad with a failed career and marriage; our shared fragility and resilience from the perspective of a teacher, doctor, therapist, lone leader living on the street, radio hero and his solo performance on Broadway, all of which raised our spirits and deepened our compassion.

 Robin Williams was the most brilliant comic of our era with his mercurial mind and physicality.
-He disarmed and enlivened us with rapid-fire humor, depth, and astute observations and connections while making us laugh in the face of our shared vulnerability to circumstance and personal chemistry.
-I grieve the loss of Robin and that the right person wasn’t with him when he needed.
+He disarmed and enlivened us with rapid-fire humor and astute observations and connections while making us laugh in the face of our mortality and circumstance.

-We’ll never know exactly why Robin killed himself, but his suicide serves as a clear reminder that no one is impermeable.
-I can imagine how difficult this choice must have been given his depth, courage, exceptional mind and generous heart.
+I can only imagine how difficult this choice was given his depth, courage, exceptional mind and generous heart.

-I offer these photographs (from an impromptu memorial in front of the house in which Mrs. Doubtfire was filmed) with gratitude and love to Robin and with deep sorrow for his family and loved ones.
+I offer these photographs from a memorial in front of the house in which Mrs. Doubtfire was filmed.
+With gratitude and love to Robin and deep sorrow for his family and loved ones.

 Oh, Captain, my Captain, thank you!

-And may each of you who read this seize the day!
+And may each of you seize the day!

 It is hard to understand another’s journey.
 One feels helpless being on the outside and only imagining what is within.